Brain Injury

 The Centers for Disease Control and Prevention (CDC) reports that on an annual basis approximately 1.7 million people are in accidents which cause a traumatic brain injury.
 About 52,000 of these people die from their injuries, approximately 1.35 million are treated in emergency rooms and discharged, and 275,000 are required to undergo extensive hospitalization to treat their injuries.

-The CDC indicates that TBI is caused by many types of trauma, but the most common reason is from trip and fall accidents, with 1/3 attributed to this cause.
-The next most common is automobile accidents, which is the cause in roughly 17% of cases.
+The CDC indicates that the most common cause of TBIs is trip and fall accidents, accounting for about 1/3 of cases.
+The next most common cause is automobile accidents, which is the cause in roughly 17% of cases.
 Despite this fact, twice as many people die from brain injury suffered in an auto accident than in fall down accidents.
 Another significant cause of TBI is from being struck in the head with an object, or striking one’s head against an object or hard surface.

 • Slurred speech;